-Proton leak: Proton leak is the uncoupled process in which protons diffuse across the mtIM in the dissipative direction of the downhill protonmotive force without coupling to phosphorylation (Fig. 3).
-The proton leak flux, $F{H+\downarrow}$ , depends non-linearly on the protonmotive force (Garlid et al. 1989; Divakaruni and Brand 2011), is a property of the mtIM, may be enhanced due to possible contaminations by free fatty acids, and is physiologically controlled.
-In particular, inducible uncoupling mediated by uncoupling protein 1 (UCP1) is physiologically controlled, e.g., in brown adipose tissue.
-UCP1 is a proton channel of the mtIM facilitating the conductance of protons across the mtIM (Klingenberg 2017).
+Proton leak and uncoupled respiration: Proton leak is a leak current of protons.
+The intrinsic proton leak is the uncoupled process in which protons diffuse across the mtIM in the dissipative direction of the downhill protonmotive force without coupling to phosphorylation (Fig. 4).
+The proton leak flux depends non-linearly on the protonmotive force (Garlid et al. 1989; Divakaruni and Brand 2011), is a property of the mtIM, and may be enhanced due to possible contaminations by free fatty acids.
+Inducible uncoupling mediated by uncoupling protein 1 (UCP1) is physiologically controlled, e.g., in brown adipose tissue.
+UCP1 is a member of the mitochondrial carrier family which is involved in the translocation of protons across the mtIM (Klingenberg 2017).
 As a consequence of this effective short-circuit, the protonmotive force diminishes, resulting in stimulation of electron transfer to oxygen and heat dissipation without phosphorylation of ADP.
-Mitochondrial injuries may lead to dyscoupling as a pathological or toxicological cause of uncoupled respiration, e.g., as a consequence of opening the permeability transition pore.
-Dyscoupled respiration is distinguished from the experimentally induced noncoupled respiration in the ET-state.
-Under physiological conditions, the proton leak is the dominant contributor to the overall leak current (Dufour et al. 1996).